-SEC FORM 17-A

-ANNUAL REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SECTION 141 OF THE CORPORATION CODE OF THE PHILIPPINES
+SEC FORM 17-A ANNUAL REPORT PURSUANT TO SECTION 17 OF THE SECURITIES REGULATION CODE AND SECTION 141 OF THE CORPORATION CODE OF THE PHILIPPINES

-1. For the fiscal year ended: DECEMBER 31, 2019 2.
-SEC Identification Number: CS200811530 3.
-BIR Tax Identification No.: 007-085-191-000 4.
-Exact name of issuer as specified in its charter NICKEL ASIA CORPORATION 5.
-Province, Country or other jurisdiction of incorp oration or organization: PHILIPPINES 6.
-Industry Classification Code: (SEC Use Or nly) 7.
+1. 2.
+3. 4.
+5. 6.
+For the fiscal year ended: SEC Identification Number: BIR Tax Identification No.: Exact name of issuer as specified in its charter Province, Country or other jurisdiction of incorp Industry Classification Code: (SEC Use On 7.
 Address of principal office Postal Code 28th Floor NAC Tower, 32nd Street, 1634 Bonifacio Global City, Taguig City 8.
 Issuer's telephone number, including area code: 9.
-Former name, former address, and former fisca l year, if changed since last report.
+Former name, former address, and former fiscal year, if changed since last report.
 N/A 10.
 Securities registered pursuant to Sections 8 and 12 of the SRC, or Sec.
-4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock 13,632,970,117 shares Long-term Debts ₽2,511.4 Million 11 Are any or all of these securities listed on a Stoc k Evehange 11.
-Yes [X] No [] k Excilatige. res[X] NO[] If yes, state the name of such stock exchange ar nd the classes of securities listed therein: PHILIPPINE STOCK EXCHANGE Common Stock 12.
-Check whether the issuer: (a) has filed all reports required to be filed by Sec ction 17 of the SRC and SRC Rule 17.1 thereunder or Section , and Sections 26 and 141 of The Corporation Code of the , nonths (or for such shorter period that the registrant was required to file such reports); , Yes [X] No [ ] (b) has been subject to such filing requirements for the pact pinety (90) days (b) has been subject to such filling requirements for the past fillety (90) days.
-V [V] N [ ] Yes [X] No [ ] 12 Yes [X] No [ ] State the aggregate market value of the voting s stock hold by non-affiliator of the registrant
+4 and 8 of the RSA Title of Each Class Number of Shares of Common Stock Outstanding and Amount of Debt Outstanding Common Stock 13,632,970,117 shares Long-term Debts ₽2,511.4 Million 11.
+Are any or all of these securities listed on a Stoc Yes [X] No [] k Exchange.
+If yes, state the name of such stock exchange an PHILIPPINE STOCK EXCHANGE d the classes of securities listed therein: Common Stock

+12. Check whether the issuer:

+(a) has filed all reports required to be filed by Section 17 of the SRC and SRC Rule 17.1 thereunder or Section 11 of the RSA and RSA Rule 11(a)-1 thereunder, and Sections 26 and 141 of The Corporation Code of the Philippines during the preceding twelve (12) months (or for such shorter period that the registrant was required to file such reports);

+Yes [X] No [ ]

+(b) has been subject to such filing requirements for the past ninety (90) days.

+Yes [X] No [ ]

+13. State the aggregate market value of the voting stock held by non-affiliates of the registrant.